Dustin Kensrue

-Dustin Michael Kensrue (/ˈkɛnzruː/ KEHNZ-roo; born November 18, 1980) is an American musician, singer and songwriter.
+Dustin Michael Kensrue (/ˈkɛnzruː/ KEHNZ-roo; born November 18, 1980) is an American musician.
 He is the lead vocalist and rhythm guitarist in the rock band Thrice, as well as a solo artist.

 Career

 2007: Please Come Home

 On October 10, 2006, it was announced that Kensrue had signed with Equal Vision Records, and that the label would release Kensrue's debut solo album.
 On January 23, 2007, Kensrue released a solo album titled Please Come Home on Equal Vision Records.
 He wrapped up the recording and mixing of the album at the home of fellow Thrice member Teppei Teranishi.
 The album opened at 142 on the Billboard 200 with 5,800 copies sold the first week.
 He supported the album with a solo tour including stops on the Late Show with David Letterman, The Tonight Show with Jay Leno and The Fuse Network.
 Please Come Home met with mostly favorable reviews from critics, who have compared Kensrue musically to singer/songwriter Ryan Adams and Johnny Cash.

 Kensrue intended to donate 5% of the proceeds from Please Come Home to a non-profit organization called To Write Love on Her Arms.
 In the press release, Kensrue explained the choice:

 "To Write Love on Her Arms is a nonprofit movement dedicated to presenting hope and finding help for those struggling with clinical depression, addiction, self-injury and suicide.
 To Write Love on Her Arms began in March 2006 as a written story and an attempt to raise money for one girl's treatment.
 T-shirts were printed and a MySpace page was created to serve as home base for the story.
 Excitement spread quickly throughout MySpace and the independent music community.
 For 2007, TWLOHA is aiming to raise $100k for treatment and recovery.
 This comes in addition to online counseling and continued efforts to creatively present hope and raise awareness.

 TWLOHA is a fitting choice for Please Come Home.
 The album lyrically exudes redemption, personal worth, love, acceptance, and hope.
 “I try to be an artist who aspires to find hope even in dark places: If I’m down, I don’t want to bring people down to that place with me.
 I’m looking for a way out," says Kensrue.